 Weight Watchers Freestyle offers something for everyone.
 This new program is continues to promote SmartPoints, but now has more than 200 foods with a value of zero.
 On top of that, we like that there is research proving Weight Watchers helps people lose weight.

 However, there weight loss isn’t just eating right.
-You have to take into account exercise and supplementation.
+You have to take into account exercise, healthy lifestyle changes and more.
+That’s why we think a weight-loss app is the perfect weight loss partner.